JudewinVJ/webapp/README.md

    If the primary pod fails, the pgpool detects that using health check and fails it over to the next in order.
    ### Load Balancing id disabled in PGPool - so write operation isn't penalized
   ## Scope to Improve
-  Also by default Auto Failover (Fault tolerance isnt enabled in pgpool.conf), we can set that up editing pgpool.conf Set Affinity to different AZ for each pod
+  1. By default Auto Failover (Fault tolerance isnt enabled in pgpool.conf), we can set that up editing pgpool.conf
+  2. Set Affinity to different AZ for each pod
-  Also Postgresql allows various slaves from various regions to join (for DR purposes).
+  3. Also Postgresql allows various slaves from various regions to join (for DR purposes).